deanishe/alfred-workflow/README.md

 ## Installation ##

+1. Download the `alfred-workflow-x.x.zip` from the [releases page](https://github.com/deanishe/alfred-workflow/releases).
-Download this repository and copy the `workflow` directory contained within it to the root of your workflow:
+2. Either extract the ZIP archive and place the `workflow` directory in the root folder of your workflow (where `info.plist` is) **or**
+3. Place the ZIP archive in the root folder of your workflow and add `sys.path.insert(0, 'alfred-workflow-x.x.zip')` at the top of your Python script(s).

+Your workflow should look something like this:

     Your Workflow/
         info.plist
         icon.png
         workflow/
             __init__.py
             workflow.py
             web.py
         yourscript.py
         etc.

+Or this:

+    Your Workflow/
+        info.plist
+        icon.png
+        workflow-1.3.zip
+        yourscript.py
+        etc.

+Alternatively, you can clone/download the Alfred-Workflow [repository](https://github.com/deanishe/alfred-workflow) and copy the `workflow` subdirectory to your workflow's root directory.

 ## Usage ##